-For a given set of sites inside an area the Voronoi diagram is a partition of the area into regions of the same neighborship.
+the same neighborship.
 The Voronoi diagram and its dual have been used for solving numerous problems in many fields of science.

 We will concentrate on its application to geometric problems in 2D and 3D.
-For an overview of the Voronoi diagram and its dual in computational geometry one may consult the surveys by Aurenhammer [4], Bernal [11], Fortune [34] and Aurenhammer and Klein [5].
-Additionally, chapters 5 and 6 of Preparata and Shamos [76] and chapter 13 of Edelsbrunner [29] could be consulted.
+For an overview of the Voronoi diagram and its dual in computational geometry one may consult the surveys by Aurenhammer, 4 Bernal, 11 Fortune 34 and Aurenhammer and Klein.
+5 Additionally, chapters 5 and 6 of Preparata and Shamos 77 and chapter 13 of Edelsbrunner 29 could be consulted.